Overview

 Requirements

 - Do not exceed the maximum length: You can see both the word and character count below the field in the application.
 The left-hand number shows the maximum number of characters that you can use in your essay.
 As you type, you can see how many characters are still available and the associated word count.
 Characters include spaces, carriage returns, and punctuation.
-You cannot save your essay if it exceeds the 9,999 character limit.
+You cannot save your essay if it exceeds the specified character limit.

 - Use your own words: Plagiarizing any part of your essay is a violation of the code of conduct and may subject you to sanctions.